cubicap/Jaculus-machine/docs/pitfalls.md

 ## Conversion of JavaScript value to int

 Standard JavaScript allows the dynamic conversion of values to number type.
 This means that the string `"123"` can be converted to the number `123` without specifying it explicitly.
 JavaScript numbers, however, may also contain values such as `NaN`. `Nan` is, among other uses, used to indicate that a conversion to a number failed.
-QuickJS function for converting a value to `int32_t` does not check for `NaN` and on invalid conversion returns `0` instead.
+QuickJS function for converting a value to `int32_t` does not check for `NaN` and, on invalid conversion, returns `0` instead.